MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 ## Further reading

 - For more information about PowerShell language modes, see [about_Language_Modes][01].
-- For information about how to configure and use WDAC, see [How to use WDAC for PowerShell][03].
+- For information about how to configure and use App Control, see [How to use App Control for PowerShell][03].

 <!-- link references -->
 [01]: /powershell/module/microsoft.powershell.core/about/about_language_modes